 Piano Partner app

-We have been quite harsh in our judgment so far, harsh but fair, we would say.
-However, it’s time for us to highlight some of the best things about the Go:Piano88.
+I have been quite harsh in my judgment so far, harsh but fair, I would say.
+However, it’s time for me to highlight some of the best things about the Go:Piano88.

-As a beginner keyboard piano, you want it to be easy and intuitive to use; it ticks both boxes.
+As a beginner keyboard, you want it to be easy and intuitive to use: it ticks both boxes.
 The simple layout is easy to navigate, and dedicated voice selection buttons mean you can switch sounds quickly.

-Build-quality isn’t an area that we get too caught up in when it comes to cheap keyboard pianos, and the reason is that they tend to be very similar in this department.
+Build-quality isn’t an area that I get too caught up in when it comes to cheap keyboard pianos, and the reason is that they tend to be very similar in this department.

 There are no significant design flaws, and if used for practice/learning as intended, you won’t have any problems.

-Connectivity is pretty standard, with a single 1/4″ headphone jack that can double as an audio output, a 1/4″ pedal input, and USB (Micro-B).
+Connectivity is pretty standard, with a single 1/4-inch headphone jack that can double as an audio output, a 1/4-inch pedal input, and USB (Micro-B).
+DP-2 pedal included.